bidhuripriyanshu/CropSathi/README.md

 - **React.js**: Frontend library for building user interfaces.
 - **Node.js**: JavaScript runtime environment used for server-side logic.
 - **Mongoose**: MongoDB object modeling tool for Node.js.
-- **React Native**: UI software framework used to develop applications for Android, iOS.
 - **JWT (JSON Web Tokens)**: Used for user authentication and authorization.
 - **Bcrypt**: Used for encrypting user passwords.
 - **Mongoose**: MongoDB object modeling tool for Node.js.